Skyhawk Football | Jason Simpson - Head Coach

 Simpson also coached Chapman for two seasons, who became just the 14th Division-I player to rush for 1,000 yards in four consecutive seasons.
 He was named the program's first-ever OVC Offensive Player of the Year in 2006.

-The Skyhawks have also won or shared the Sgt.
-Alvin C. York Trophy, which was established in 2007 and is given annually to the best of the four OVC teams located in Tennessee.
-The Skyhawks won the trophy in 2010 and shared it in 2012 before reclaiming the trophy in 2014 and defending it in 2015.
-UT Martin owns a 19-8 all-time record in the Sgt.
+The Skyhawks have won or shared the Sgt.
+Alvin C. York Trophy - which was established in 2007 and is given annually to the best of the four OVC teams located in Tennessee – five times.
+The Skyhawks won the trophy in 2010 and shared it in 2012 before reclaiming the trophy in 2014 and defending it in 2015 and 2016.
+UT Martin owns a 23-10 all-time record in the Sgt.
 York Trophy series, which is the best mark out of the four OVC schools.